Elmar B. Galacio, CFE

-Mr. Galacio ranked 8th in the Class of 1997 of the University of the Philippines College of Law, where he was a member of the Order of the Purple Feather Honor Society.
-As a Monbusho Scholar, Mr. Galacio earned his Master in Public Policy from the Saitama University (now Graduate Research Institute for Policy Studies), Japan in 2000 and is proficient in Nihongo.
+He ranked 8th in the Class of 1997 of the University of the Philippines College of Law, where he was a member of the Order of the Purple Feather Honor Society.
+As a Monbusho Scholar, Mr. Galacio earned his Master in Public Policy from the Saitama University (now Graduate Research Institute for Policy Studies), Japan in 2000.
 He also holds a Bachelor of Arts degree in Political Science from the Holy Name University in Bohol, where he graduated summa cum laude in 1992.

-Admitted to the Philippine Bar in 1998, Mr. Galacio was a Supervising Lawyer at the Office of Legal Aid of the University of the Philippines College of Law and has extensive experience in civil, commercial, criminal and labor litigation (labor standards and labor relations), election law, as well as arbitration and alternative dispute resolution (ADR).
-Recently, he represented Bangko Sentral ng Pilipinas (BSP) in its successful prosecution of criminal cases against the executives of the Legacy Group of Companies whose multi-billion peso syndicated estafa is regarded as the biggest fraud in Philippine banking history.
-As an associate of the Association of Certified Fraud Examiners (ACFE), he has also attended anti-fraud training at its headquarters in Austin, Texas.
+Mr. Galacio was a Supervising Lawyer at the Office of Legal Aid of the University of the Philippines College of Law.
+He represents the Bangko Sentral ng Pilipinas (BSP) in its successful prosecution of criminal cases against the executives of the Legacy Group of Companies whose multi-billion peso syndicated estafa is regarded as the biggest fraud in Philippine banking history.
+He is a Certified Fraud Examiner (CFE) of the Association of Certified Fraud Examiners (ACFE) based in Austin, Texas.